rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

         - TLB miss: is when data isn't in the memory and has to be fetched from disk (ie, paging, aka swapping, occurs)
 - `that memory holds some value`: the term value is tricky, because the value stored in memory may also be a reference
     - in python, _everything_ is a an object, including things like int and float
-        - Memory has an address and it is the starting location for how the interpreter (or compiler in mojo's case) interprets the bits
+    - Memory has an address and it is the starting location for how the interpreter (or compiler in mojo's case) interprets the value stored at that address (the value meaning the raw bits)
         - This is why in system languages like rust and mojo, we must know the _size_ of the data type
         - Given the size of a data type, and its starting memory address, we can interpret the bits into a type
     - there is no pass by value in python, however there are immutable data types like int or str that seem that way
     - This is why when you pass most objects in python to a function, any modification is seen after the function
         - With immutable data types, like int, str, or tuple, a _new_ object
     - in mojo, the memory storing a variable's value might be:
         - the actual data on the stack
         - a pointer referencing another address in memory (whose value could hold another indirection recursively)